bobaekang/strapi-migrate/README.md

 ## Key files

-- `.env`: Stores the URLs for source and target Strapi servers to be used as environment variables.
+- `.env`: Stores the URL and authentication information for source and target Strapi servers to be used as environment variables.
 - `main.js`: A script to run the program (this is what the `npm run start` command executes).
 - `src/getDataFromSource.js`: A module script to get data for basic field types (no relations or uploads) of all content types from the source Strapi server.
 - `src/postDataToTarget.js`: A module script to post data for basic field types (no relations or uploads) of all content types to the target Strapi server.